Meme-Bros/revcord/README.md

 ### Using Docker <a id="docker"></a>
 To help you get started creating a container from this image you can either use docker-compose or the docker cli.

+> [!NOTE]
+> Be sure to create a file called revcord.sqlite before you bridge it as docker volume, otherwise docker will create a folder called revcord.sqlite and data will be lost.

 ##### docker-compose (recommended)
 ```
 services: